emporia-vue-local/emporia-vue-local.github.io/docs/tutorial/3-panel-installation.md

 - What circuit in the panel is it connected to?
 - What phase is it on?
 - For multi-pole breakers, the multiplier.

-You can print this page to help you collect this information:

 <table className="data-collection-table">
   <thead>